 6) Turn off Airplane mode to re-enable Wi-Fi and cellular data.

 If you see the red “Not Delivered” indicator, then you’ve just saved yourself a whole lot of embarrassment because this means your Internet connection failed when you toggled Airplane mode and that your iMessage was unable to reach Apple’s servers.
 Even better is that your iOS device will not try to resend the message automatically, but you would have to do so manually, so just delete the message instead, and you’re golden.

-In case you don’t see the “Not Delivered” indicator, that means the message is sent.
-You can’t do anything to unsend it.
+In case you don’t see the “Not Delivered” indicator, that means the message has been sent.

 Tip for Jailbroken iOS device